-- conversations with key colleagues
+- Conversations with key stakeholders

 - YouTube channel content